microsoft/pxt-arcade/docs/test/skillmap/dino/dino1.md

 Ready to test your agility?

-Let's create a game where Mama Dino needs to get to her hoard of babies!
+Let's create a game where you help Mama Dino needs rescue her hoard of babies!

 ![Code a Collector Game](/static/skillmap/collector/collectort1.gif "Grab the baby before it runs away!" )